Umogi/File-Shorter/README.md

    - Search files by tag: Retrieves files based on their associated tags.
    - Both search methods transfer matched files to a "Search" folder.

+4. Editing System:

+   - Edit files name: Finds files and edits their name.
+   - Edit tags: Finds files and getting their tags.
+      - Add tags.
+      - Remove tags.
+      - Edit tag.

-4. Dynamic Folder Management:
+5. Dynamic Folder Management:

    - Ensures "Files" and "Search" folders are created at runtime if they don’t exist.

-5. Seamless Return to Original Location:
+6. Seamless Return to Original Location:

    - Files moved to the "Search" folder during a search are restored to their original locations upon completion.